sjmikler/pytorch-symbolic/docs/quick_start.md

 * Works with any user-defined module
 * Produces fast models with CUDA Graphs acceleration available

-### Introduction
+## Introduction

-To create a linear classificator without hidden layers, you can write following:
+To create a linear classificator without hidden layers, you can write the following:

 ```python
 from torch import nn